Skip to content

 Usage

-1. Add the loading="lazy" attribute to a <img> element that you want to lazily load.
+1. Add the loading="lazy" attribute to an <img> element that you want to lazily load.
 You can also use the <picture> element to lazily load images in different formats.

 2. Use data-src or data-srcset attributes to specify the high-quality image.
 These prevent browsers from loading images before they enter the viewport and are swapped to standard attributes when loading occurs.